This post was updated in May 2019.

 In my years of private practice and working in hospitals, I’ve noticed some common feeding mistakes parents make around the meal table.
 I’m sharing them here to help you avoid them.

 “Just take another bite, sweetie, then you can get down from the table.”

 With the best of intentions, parents try to get their kids to eat a little bit more.
 Especially if their toddler won’t eat.

 What they don’t realize is pushing children to eat more may lead to weight problems.

 According to a 2007 study in Appetite, 85% of parents tried to get their kindergarten children to eat more using words of praise or pressure.

 Instead: Let your child stop eating when he’s full.
-Here’s how you can follow-through.
+Don’t force kids to eat more than they want.